 - recording and publishing a video under 60 seconds to Twitter, Facebook, LinkedIn, YouTube, and Rumble,

 Being truly helpful grows your small business slowly, steadily, and organically.
-Picture the following above scenario.
-At the end of 12 hours, a blog post, collection of blog comments, podcasts, and videos pepper your niche.
+Picture the following scenario.
+At the end of 12 hours, a blog post, a collection of blog comments, podcasts, and videos pepper your niche.

 A growing group of targeted individuals knows you based on the blog post, comments, podcasts, and videos because you helped people across a wide range of platforms.